shruthipatil11/UI-Library/README.md

 danger, success, information or warning without interrupting the user's flow.

-You will find the following types of _Alert_ on https://ui-ingredients-lib.netlify.app/src/app/components/alert/alert.html
+You will find the following types of _Alert_

 > Alerts